 The doors slid and two figures entered timidly.
 Jason smiled warmly upon seeing Rebecca in the bed.
 Layla jumped ahead of him and shoved a bouquet of flowers into Rebecca, a.k.a., Kiera’s face.

-Layla was a Chinese girl who was close to Rebecca and the pilot of the blur she saw earlier today - Queen.
+Layla was a Chinese woman who was close to Rebecca and the pilot of the blur she saw earlier today - Queen.
 She was typically stationed in the Antarctic, but had come to New York for the Peacekeeping’s departure.

 "Ms. Moss," Jason said, his voice deep and concerned.
 "You scared us."